antarestupin/Avifors/doc/getting_started.md

 # Getting started

+In this example, we want to express in our model the events that can happen in our application, and generate PHP code to manipulate them as objects.

+Create a folder in which we will do this work, and let's start.

 ## Install Avifors

-Of course, the first step is to install Avifors:
+Of course, the first step is to install Avifors.
+You can do it with [Yarn](https://yarnpkg.com) or [npm](https://www.npmjs.com):

 ```bash
 yarn global add avifors